 Middle School is a time of discovery and transition for students in Grades 5, 6, 7, and 8 who are going through important personal stages of development — socially, physically, intellectually, and emotionally.
 During the Middle School years, students gain the skills, discipline, and confidence they need to take on growing responsibilities and to prepare for Upper School and beyond.

 Many other activities round out the Middle School experience.
 Students may sing in the choir, play an instrument in the ensemble, or contribute articles to the Middle School newspaper.
 Beginning in Grade 6, students may compete on interscholastic athletic teams in soccer, field hockey, basketball, lacrosse, tennis, and baseball.
-Outside of the classroom, Middle Schoolers enjoy a number of field trips, including a three-day and two-night Grade 7 outdoor education program at Stokes Forest, as well as trips in Grade 6 and Grade 8 to the Philadelphia Museum of Art.
-During the six day Intensive Learning period, when each grade level devotes time to a special project, Grade 5 students travel to Mystic Seaport, Grade 6 students study zoo design, Grade 7 students perform a play, and Grade 8 students learn about the environment by spending two nights and three days at the Delaware Water Gap.
+Outside of the classroom, Middle Schoolers enjoy a number of field trips, including a three-day and two-night Grade 7 outdoor education program at Stokes Forest, as well as 5th, 6th and 8th grade trips during the six day Intensive Learning period.

-During the Middle School years, we hope that students will develop strong critical thinking and decision making skills.
-In addition, we encourage them to grow in self-confidence and integrity and to acquire a passion for learning as they discover the world around them.
+During the Middle School years, we help students develop strong critical thinking and decision making skills.
+In addition, we challenge them to grow in self-confidence and integrity and to acquire a passion for learning as they discover the diversity and beauty of the world and people around them.